ecosensors/EcoBoard/examples/_rtc-sd-bme280/README.md

 If you do not have a RTC clock, you will be able to inactive it and save the measures into the SD card without the time.
 The log file will order one folders '/log/log.txt'.

+The exercice has been written ans tested for the EcoBoard, but you can use for almost all MO and Arduino board.

 The examples are distributed WITHOUT WARRANTY

-The exercice has been written ans tested for the EcoBoard, but you can use for almost all MO and Arduino board.
+Feel free to collaborate and share suggestions for improvement :)

 ## Prequisite